marsh-design/cell-growth-simulation/README.md

 - **Screen Reader Compatibility**: Enhanced by using ARIA attributes and semantic HTML elements.
 - **Overall Accessibility**: Ensures that the application is usable by people with disabilities, providing a better user experience for everyone.

----

-By following this README, users should be able to understand the purpose and functionality of the Cell Growth Simulation, set it up locally, and extend or modify the project as needed.
-The README adheres to the guidelines provided, ensuring that all aspects of the project are well-documented and easily accessible to users and developers alike.